 Telescoping 5/8 Wave

-The telescoping 5/8 wave 2M antenna covers the range of 148-175 and is an alternative to the rubber duck style.
+The telescoping 5/8 wave 2M antenna covers the range of 144-175 and is an alternative to carrying 3 of the rubber duck style.
 It provides OMNI directional 6 to 9 db gain and is usable in tunable positions.
-It is compatible with the Rat Tail, which results in the mazimum possible gain your are going to get from an antenna used on an HT.
+When it has an SMA-M or SMA-F base, it is compatible with the Rat Tail, which results in the mazimum possible gain your are going to get from an antenna used on an HT when you need a ground plane (for ground plane independent antennas look at the 1/2 wave telescoping model).
 In marginal operating locations a telescoping is much better.
 A telescoping increases usable simplex range of a typical 5 watt, 2-meter portable from about a mile in average terrain with the stock flexible antenna to 3 miles or more, depending upon terrain, ground clutter, foliage, and any vehicle or building attenuation.
 However, you can increase this even more if you introduce a ground plane by using the Rattail with it.
 This antenna we stock is a 'bear'.
 It provides 6 to 9 db gain and is usable in 2 positions.
 Fully extended or fully collapsed.
 It is a true 1/4 wave when collapsed.
 Modular construction features replaceable telescopic section, tuned coil/spring.
 This new flex coil matching network provides at band center low SWR as well as a +or - 5 MHz band center.

 The advantages to this model are:

-1: the maximum amount of gain you can get from any portable antenna to give you the best possible chance to hit a distant repeater or another radio.
+1: Steel telescoping antennas yield the maximum amount of gain you can get from any portable antenna to give you the best possible chance to hit a distant repeater or another radio.

 2: You can get by if you want to carry just one antenna to suit most of the VHF frequencies you may encounter on a trip by doing some 'gain farming': extending or collapsing sections to improve your gain via trial and error.
 Guidelines for tuning the collapsing sections is on the right sidebar.